Gabalfa: University

 Gabalfa has a high student population.
-Several halls of residence for Cardiff University are in Gabalfa, housing about 3,100 students, around 10% of the student body.
+There are several halls of residence for Cardiff University in the area, housing about 3,100 students, some 10% of the student body.
 Liberty House serves mainly medical and nursing students at the nearly University Hospital of Wales.
 In addition, many students live in privately rented accommodation in the area.

 Places of worship

-Churches in Gabalfa include St Mark's on North Road (Church in Wales), St Joseph's on New Zealand Road (Roman Catholic), and the All Nations Church on Eastern Avenue (colocated with the All Nations Centre).
+Churches in Gabalfa include St Mark's on North Road (Church in Wales), St Joseph's on New Zealand Road (Roman Catholic), and the All Nations Church on Eastern Avenue (Ministries Without Borders, co-located with the All Nations Centre).

 Politics

 The electoral ward of Gabalfa lies within the parliamentary constituency of Cardiff North, which has been represented since 2017 by Welsh Labour MP Anna McMorrin.
 In the Senedd, Cardiff North is represented by Welsh Labour MS Julie Morgan.

 There is no community council for the area.

-Gabalfa was served by two councillors: Ed Bridges (Liberal Democrat), elected in 2004, and Gareth Holden, elected in 2012.
+Gabalfa was served by two Cardiff councillors: Ed Bridges (Liberal Democrat), elected in 2004, and Gareth Holden, elected in 2012.
 Holden was elected as a Liberal Democrat but resigned from the party in 2013.
-He lost out to a Liberal Democrat candidate in the May 2017 election.
+He lost to a Liberal Democrat candidate in the May 2017 election.
 The ward is currently served by Rhys Taylor and Ashley Wood (2019).

-It is bounded by Birchgrove and Heath to the north, Cathays and Maindy to the south, and Llandaff North to the northwest.
+Gabalfa is bounded by Birchgrove and Heath to the north, Cathays and Maindy to the south, and Llandaff North to the northwest.

 Transport

-The area is known for the Gabalfa Interchange (or Gabalfa flyover), where the A48 Eastern Avenue, A470 North Road, and the A469 Whitchurch Road (south)/Caerphilly Road (north) meet.
+The area is known for the Gabalfa Interchange (or Gabalfa flyover), where the A48 Eastern Avenue, A470 North Road, and A469 Whitchurch Road (south)/Caerphilly Road (north) meet.
 The interchange is known for its suicides and suicide attempts, although efforts have been made to improve this, with signs to suicide prevention charities now clearly visible on the pedestrian bridge over Eastern Avenue.